About John Goodwin

 About Me

-My current practice focuses on creative methods including archival research, autoethnography, collaborative autoethnography, visual studies, data reanimation, and poetic inquiry.
+Writer: My current writing focuses on archival research, autoethnography, collaborative autoethnography, visual studies, data reanimation, and poetic inquiry.

 Research

-• Beyond this, I have a broad range of research interests including (i) Youth.
-This includes transitions employment and precarity and past studies of ‘troubled’ youth. (ii) The sociology of Pearl Jephcott, Norbert Elias and C Wright Mills.
-The social psychology of Milgram and Zimbardo; (iii) Auto/biographical methods and analysis (correspondence film photographs biography social media art); (iv) The ‘reuse’ of data and of the value of ‘non-standard’ forms of data; and (v) sociological understandings of space linking the individual to the cosmos. .
+Beyond this, I have a broad range of research interests, including (i) Youth.
+This includes transitions and past studies of ‘troubled’ youth. (ii) The sociology of Pearl Jephcott, Norbert Elias and C Wright Mills.
+The social psychology of Milgram and Zimbardo; (iii) Auto/biographical methods and analysis (correspondence film photographs, biography, art etrc); (iv) The ‘reuse’ of data and of the value of ‘non-standard’ forms of data; and (v) sociological understandings of space linking the individual to the cosmos.

 Creative Sociology